Things I'm building

 A habit-breaking app I built from my own experience with trichotillomania.
 Detects hand-to-face contact in real time through your webcam and alerts you instantly.
 Customize detection zones for scalp, eyebrows, cheeks, and more, then track your progress with daily stats and streaks.
 All video processing stays on your device — nothing is ever sent externally.

-A horoscope content platform aimed at the US and Latin American markets.
+A horoscope content platform aimed at the US and Latin American markets, now also an Android app.
 I built a birth-chart calculator on real planetary positions (astronomy-engine) and statically generate zodiac, compatibility, and astrology-learning pages across a three-language (EN/ES/PT) SEO architecture designed to capture organic search traffic.
+The PWA is wrapped as a TWA and published to Google Play as 'Zodiacly: Zodiac Compatibility', and I fixed the sitemap and schema.org dateModified silently tracking build time on every deploy.

 A web app for discovering places across Greater LA — beaches, hikes, date courses — reachable without a car.
 I built the full data pipeline (GTFS ingestion, OSM scraping, PostGIS reachability scoring) and ran a self-hosted OpenTripPlanner 2 instance for live multimodal routing.
 To keep recommendations honest I reconciled straight-line 'nearest stop' estimates against the real router from multiple origins, and deployed the whole thing through a GitHub Actions CI/CD pipeline on Docker.